 - Maintain organized, accurate and up-to-date physical and electronic case records in compliance with Agency protocols, ensuring data integrity for reporting needs

-- Supervise 25-30 volunteer advocates; caseload size is at the discretion of the Program Manager
+- Supervise 25-30 volunteer advocates; caseload size is at the discretion of the Program Director

 - Support volunteer advocates in the completion of court-mandated duties, including, but not limited to, developing and submitting monthly contact logs, court reports and case plans and participating in court hearings and case meetings